akostrik/CPP_module_42/README.md

 * an optional type since C99 (?)
 * might be the same size as a `void*`, or larger, or smaller: for example on a hypothetical platform where void* is 32 bits, but only 24 bits of virtual address space are used, you could have a 24-bit `uintptr_t`

-# Representations of approximation to real numbers (02, 06)
+# Floating-point approximation to real numbers
 * **Accuracy** how close a measurement is to the true value
-* **Precision** how much information you have about a quantity

-## Floating-point arithmetic
-Represents subsets of real numbers using an integer with a fixed precision (significand), scaled by an integer exponent of a fixed base.
+* **Precision** how much information you have about a quantity Represents subsets of real numbers using an integer with a fixed precision (significand), scaled by an integer exponent of a fixed base.
 Similar in concept to scientific notation.

 https://www.cprogramming.com/tutorial/floating_point/understanding_floating_point.html